enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 FS1 isfemale face FS2 is male face OS1 is object in condition 1 and OS2 is object in condition2
 	![[photo_2022-07-06_15-03-48.jpg]]

-# Really take the time to go through that again.
+ Really take the time to go through that again.
 Check the MATLAB Reader #unclear
 What's the save in the constrast Image
 	LC of the contrasts weights c and the Betas. cT.B
-Why do we need contrasts image #unclear
+Why do we need contrasts image
 	Group analysis?
 What is  a full model?
 What is a reduce model?